rust-gamedev/rust-gamedev.github.io/content/blog/survey-02/index.md

 ![Ease barplot](ease.png)

-The mean ease of contributing is 3.0, the median 3.
+The mean ease of contributing is 3.0, and the median is 3.
 The 95% confidence interval is [2.5, 3.6] using a standard error of 0.26.

-Readers generally feel neutral about the ease of contributing to the newsletter (p-value of t-test of mean 3 is 0.87).
+Readers generally feel neutral about the ease of contributing to the newsletter (the p-value of a t-test of mean 3 is 0.87).

-It's clear we can do better here, but we are not sure yet how.
+We can do better here, but we are not sure yet how.
 We'd love to hear your ideas on [GitHub](https://github.com/rust-gamedev/rust-gamedev.github.io/issues/1519) or on Discord (ping @janhohenheim).

 ## Keeping up with the newsletter